 Science committed to a sustainable future

 The IRD is a key French player on the international development agenda.
-It works based on an original model: equitable scientific partnership with developing countries, primarily those in the intertropical regions and the Mediterranean area.
+It works based on an original model: equitable scientific partnership with developing countries, primarily those in the Intertropical regions and the Mediterranean area.

 Only this model allows us to design solutions which are adapted to the challenges that humans and the planet are facing (such as pandemics, climate change, humanitarian and political crises, and more) because the whole planet is facing these development challenges.

-The IRD priorities are part of efforts to implement the Sustainable development goals (SDGs) adopted in September 2015 by the United Nations and to perform critical analyses.
+IRD's priorities are part of efforts to implement the Sustainable development goals (SDGs) adopted in September 2015 by the United Nations and to perform critical analyses.
 The aim of the SDGs is to orient development policies and tackle the challenges related to overarching environment, economic, social, and cultural changes that affect the whole planet.